 Versatility and Power

-There is almost no other cartridge more versatile than the .357 Magnum, and when you just need for an attacker or medium sized animal to hit the ground, there is almost nothing better to turn to.
-In fact, ammo makers have developed a wide range of grain sized bullets.
-The most popular are the original 158 grains, with sizes generally starting in the 125 grain area.
+There is almost no other cartridge more versatile than the .357 Magnum, and when you just need for an attacker or medium-sized animal to hit the ground, there is almost nothing better to turn to.
+In fact, ammo makers have developed a wide range of grain-sized bullets.
+The most popular is the original 158 grains, with sizes generally starting in the 125-grain area.
+The bullets shown in the picture above are, from left to right: 9mm, .45 ACP, .38 Special, .357 Magnum, 5.56 Nato, and .308 Winchester.

 The .357's Role In Survivalism